-Two non-native aquatic plants that are becoming problematic in the Pacific Northwest are Eurasian watermilfoil (Eurasian watermilfoil) and curlyleaf pondweed Curlyleaf pondweed).
+Two non-native aquatic plants that are becoming problematic in Montana and the Pacific Northwest are Eurasian watermilfoil (Myriophyllum spicatum) and curlyleaf pondweed (Potamogeton crispus).
 Eurasian watermilfoil is an invasive vascular plant that has invaded freshwater lakes across the United States.
 The introduction of this species has likely resulted in the alteration of the complex interactions occurring in littoral habitats (Madsen 1997).
 Eurasian watermilfoil has been associated with declines in native plant species richness and diversity (Madsen et al. 1991a,b, Madsen et al. 2008), reductions in habitat complexity resulting in reduced macroinvertebrate abundance (Krull 1970, Keast 1984), and reductions in fish growth (Lillie and Budd 1992).
 Eurasian watermilfoil poses nuisance problems to humans by impeding navigation, limiting recreation opportunities, and increasing flood frequency and intensity (Madsen et al. 1991a).
 It is primarily spread by fragmentation and can be easily transported between water bodies by many vectors.
 Once established, it is very difficult to control.
 Curlyleaf pondweed also causes significant nuisance problems where it has become established (Bolduan et al. 1994, Catling and Dobson 1985, Woolf and Madsen 2003).
-It is widely considered to be an ecosystem transformer, like Myriophyllum spicatum, but this species tends to accelerate internal nutrient loading and eutrophication (James et al. 2002).
-Management of this species is often more difficult due to its life history strategy (turion production) and the limited availability of effective management options (Woolf and Madsen 2003).
+It is widely considered to be an ecosystem transformer, like Eurasian watermilfoil, but this species tends to accelerate internal nutrient loading and eutrophication (James et al. 2002).
+Management of this species is often more difficult due to its life history strategy (turion production) and the limited availability of effective management options.

-Both species are listed on Montana's noxious weed list and are spreading throughout this region of the U.S. Eurasian watermilfoil was identified in the Jefferson River system in 2010.
-Curlyleaf pondweed was known to occur in the upper Missouri, Madison, East Gallatin, and Jefferson river systems, but little data existed regarding its actual distribution in other waterbodies.
+Both species are listed on Montana's noxious weed list and are spreading throughout the state.
+Eurasian watermilfoil was identified in Toston Reservoir and the Jefferson River system in 2010.
+Curlyleaf pondweed was known to occur in the upper Missouri, Madison, East Gallatin, and Jefferson River systems, but little data existed regarding its actual distribution in other Montana waterbodies.
 Pursuant to this, a systematic survey is needed to develop baseline information on the aquatic plant community.
-The survey would quantify the location and extent of Eurasian watermilfoil and Curlyleaf pondweed within lakes/reservoirs in Wyoming and determine the presence of other non-native aquatic plants such as flowering rush (Butomus umbellatus).
+The survey would quantify the location and extent of Eurasian watermilfoil and curlyleaf pondweed within lakes/reservoirs in the upper Missouri River watershed and determine the presence of other non-native aquatic plants such as flowering rush (Butomus umbellatus).
 Data such as these are necessary to guide future management decisions, determine funding needs, and coordinate control efforts.
-Preliminary inventories have identified other submersed aquatic plants in this water body, which will also be a factor in developing management protocol.
+Preliminary inventories have identified other submersed aquatic plants in these water bodies, which will also be a factor in developing management protocol.